thejerrybao/thejerrybao.github.io/experience.md

 June 2015 - February 2016<br />
 San Mateo, CA

-Team: Core (Business Platform) Team.
 Responsible for core application components, such as approvals, that affect many products in our suite.
 Things I accomplished include configuring the application to serve dynamic error pages, enable the platform to be accessible to those with disabilities, and build a settings page for users to configure their accounts with.

+Team: **Core (Business Platform) Team**
-Tech Stack: **Ruby on Rails, React, and Javascript**. *Level 1*.
+Tech Stack: **Ruby on Rails, React, and Javascript**

 <hr>